 Britney: We have a question from David.
 He is wondering: How do you transition owners from the original contract to the new contract?

-At Vacasa, typically when we are asking owners to sign for an increased management fee, we’ll want to look different options for graduating in that fee or providing owners their net income guarantees so that they know that, yes, I may be going from 25 to 30 percent, but I’m also going to be making so much additional revenue that I will still remain positive there.
+At Vacasa, typically when we are asking owners to sign for an increased management fee, we’ll want to look at different options for graduating in that fee or providing owners with net income guarantees so that they know that, yes, I may be going from 25 to 30 percent, but I’m also going to be making so much additional revenue that I will still remain positive there.
 So we have an entire team that is dedicated to that communication and transition process.
-Usually that happens somewhere between 30 to 90 days, depending on the degree of difference between the contract the owner is being asked to sign and what they’re currently at.
+Usually that happens over 30 to 90 days, depending on the degree of difference between the contract the owner is being asked to sign and what they’re currently at.

-Britney: He is also wondering if you’ve seen a category difference between vacation rentals and short-term private accommodations?
+Britney: He is also wondering if you’ve seen a category difference between vacation rentals and short-term private accommodations.
 I don’t know if we’ve made any clarifications on that before.

-Zac: Not necessarily, I’m not entirely sure what Steve is getting at in terms of the difference there.
+Zac: Not necessarily.
+I’m not entirely sure what Steve is getting at in terms of the difference there.